 Our staff has teaching experience in 55 countries from around the world.
 ISD has 46 full-time and 9 part-time faculty members.
 100% percent are certified teachers in their country of origin and 34 hold Master’s degrees (or equivalent).
 There are also 12 teacher aides in the elementary classes and 2 full-time aides for the library.

-ISD has about 420 students – roughly 240 in the Elementary School (PK3 through Grade 5) and 180 in the Middle/High School (Grades 6 through 12).
+ISD has about 530 students – 275 in the Elementary School (PK3 through Grade 5) and 255 in the Middle/High School (Grades 6 through 12).
 The student body is incredibly diverse, representing over 50 nationalities.

 The International School of Dakar is situated on six acres overlooking the Atlantic Ocean in the Mermoz neighborhood of Dakar.
 We have a brand new Middle/High School building, which opened in August 2012.
 This 33-room addition includes state-of-the-art science and computer labs, bright classrooms, and spacious art and music rooms.
 In addition, we have 15 Elementary classrooms serving PK3 through Grade 5.
 Our facilities also include a library, multipurpose gymnasium/auditorium, soccer field, playgrounds, a swimming pool, tennis and basketball courts, and a food service area.
 The campus serves as a school-community center with a wide variety of activities offered after school and on the weekends, including use of the pool, courts, playgrounds, etc. Click here for a virtual tour.

 ISD is fully accredited by the Middle States Association of Colleges and Schools (MSA) and the Council of International Schools (CIS).
-We are also a candidate school for the IB Diploma Programme.
-ISD is pursuing authorization as an IB World School.
-These are schools that share a common philosophy – a commitment to high quality, challenging, international education that ISD believes is important for our students.
+We have also been authorized as an IB World School offering the Diploma Programme during grades 11 and 12.
 In addition, ISD is a member of the Association of International Schools in Africa (AISA) and the West African International Schools Activities League (WAISAL).

 ISD follows a curriculum similar to that of most American and international schools.
 Instruction is in English.
 French is offered at 4 levels every day to students from K to Grade 12.
 Every student also has classes in art, music, computers, and physical education.
 The middle school program provides a partially integrated curriculum and includes trimester-long exploratory courses in health, study skills, media, drama and a daily advisory time.
 Pre-kindergarten, for 3 and 4 year-old children, is a half-day program in a self-contained classroom.
 Grades K to 5 have full-day programs in self-contained classrooms for core subjects.
 ISD, committed to quality education in an international environment, provides specialized training in English-as-a-Second-Language, as well as a limited special needs program.